 Who may submit information related to an allegation of fraud?

-Anyone who is part of, or interacts with, the Champaign-Urbana Mass Transit District may submit relevant information, including District employees, District contractors, and citizens or residents of the Champaign-Urbana Mass Transit District.
+Anyone who is part of, or interacts with, the Champaign-Urbana Mass Transit District may submit relevant information, including District employees, District contractors, and citizens or residents of MTD’s operating district.

 How can I report allegations of fraud?